Canine Hip Dysplasia and The Story of Cody

 elbows and hips.
 Knowing things could still change by age two, we held our breath.
 At the age

-knowledge of whether sedation made a difference in views.
+of whether sedation made a difference in views.
 It did.
-The first x-ray was done
+The first x-ray was done without sedation

 But, that is the pleasant side of this story.
 The following is a much sadder side.
 Back to Cody